-Gavin Williamson told to apologise for bullying colleague over Queen’s funeral ticket
+Gavin Williamson ordered to apologise for bullying colleague over Queen’s funeral

 The Independent Expert Panel found that Sir Gavin had breached rules and that his conduct towards former chief whip Wendy Morton amounted to an “abuse of power” which went “beyond vigorous complaint or political disagreement”.

-The exchange of text messages took place in September 2022 in the run-up to the Queen’s funeral, and Ms Morton lodged a complaint in November 2022.
+Sir Gavin had sent a series of expletive-laden text messages to the chief whip in September 2022 in the run-up to the Queen’s funeral, in part complaining that he was not invited to the ceremony.
+The messages were leaked to the media and Ms Morton lodged a complaint in November 2022.

+The former education secretary resigned from the government front bench in light of the allegations, whose characterisation he rejected.

-In a statement, the panel said: “The sub-panel considering the case found that Sir Gavin had bullied Wendy Morton MP in September 2022 when she was Government Chief Whip during an exchange of text messages relating to his not being allocated tickets to the funeral of Her Majesty Queen Elizabeth II.
+In a statement released on Monday, the panel said: “The sub-panel considering the case found that Sir Gavin had bullied Wendy Morton MP in September 2022 when she was Government Chief Whip during an exchange of text messages relating to his not being allocated tickets to the funeral of Her Majesty Queen Elizabeth II.
 Ms Morton made a complaint about these messages to the Independent Complaints and Grievance Scheme (ICGS) in November 2022.

 “The IEP sub-panel considering the case agreed with the Parliamentary Commissioner for Standards that the texts were “offensive and intimidating behaviour”.
 It concluded that Sir Gavin’s conduct was an abuse of power, finding that it had gone beyond vigorous complaint or political disagreement to a threat to lever his power and authority as a former Chief Whip to undermine Ms Morton personally.